Prema Sandadi: Reception

 Gudipoodi Srihari of The Hindu opined that "Expectations from Arun Prasad, the director of the hit film Tammudu, were high.
 But he disappoints with Prema Sandadi.
 Moreover, he lets the obscenity seep in.
 The story line is too weak to hold the audience in its grip".
 Smriti Kashyap of Full Hyderabad wrote that "Avoid the flick unless you are a kamikaze and feel particularly suicidal".
+Telugu Cinema wrote "The first half of the movie is full of vulgar lines and crude situations.
+The story picks up in the second half but ends on a predictable note.It is the presence of too many actors that spoils the show and makes it a clamnourous affair".